VirgilUwaoma/twitterwebscraping/README.md

 Overall, these formed the foundation for further analysis and interpretation by the team.

 ### Dipanshu's individual contribution

-The project involved implementing a database management system where a local connection was established to the database.
-Data was then obtained from an API and processed to ensure it is clean and relevant.
-The cleaned data was then inserted into the database using the established connection.

-Further, in the project, a specific column in the database named "tweet" was processed using tokenization, lemmatization, and word cloud techniques.
-Tokenization involves breaking down sentences or phrases into smaller units or tokens to enable easier analysis.
-Lemmatization, on the other hand, involves converting words to their base or root form to enhance analysis.
-Word cloud techniques help to visualize frequently occurring words or phrases in a particular text corpus, making it easier to identify significant patterns and trends.

-In the analysis section, the project involved extracting and processing data from the database using various techniques and tools.
-Specifically, the project aimed to identify the maximum number of tweets based on user location.
-This analysis involved using data manipulation tools to extract relevant information from the database, such as user location and the number of tweets associated with each location.
-The extracted data was then analyzed using statistical techniques to identify the location with the highest number of tweets.

-In this project, the database was managed starting from establishing a connection to the database.
-After establishing a local connection, the data obtained from an API was cleaned and inserted into the database.
-Later, the tweet column was tokenized, lemmatized and analyzed using word cloud techniques.
-In the analysis section, the maximum number of tweets was analyzed based on user location.
-This involved extracting and processing data from the database using various techniques and tools.
+In this project, I helped the team for selecting the best features to extract from the API that would be useful in performing all types of analysis.
+My prime contribution was to communicate between the database and Python.
+The tasks involved establishing a local connection with the MySQL database, designing a schema to store the preprocessed data, and inserting and extracting the data from the database.
+Later, a specific column in the database named *cleaned_tweet* was processed using tokenization and lemmatization.
+In this process, the tweets are separated word by word into meaningful chunks and are then transformed into their base words to reduce variance and complexity in data.
+Lastly, I also generated the word cloud for the tweets and visualized the maximum number of tweets based on user location which was later optimized and modified by the team.